rubensworks/article-privacy-decentralized/content/framework.md

 and `Summary_Initialize` a summary-type-dependent function for initializing a new summary.
 </figcaption>
 </figure>

+RUBEN any idea why the labels say fig. instead of listing {:.todo}

 <figure id="figure-summary-components-privacy">
 <img src="img/summary-components-privacy.svg" alt="[Privacy-preserving summarization of a file]">